-ECMI Spring School: Minorities and Ethnopolitical Situations in Europe - Call for Applications
+ECMI Spring School: Minorities and Ethnopolitical Situations in Europe

 Europe is comprised of not only a range of nation-states, but also an array of ethnic minorities within those countries.
-This course will profile the different ethnopolitical situations, in which these minorities find themselves, meaning the historical and political paths by which they came to be a part of different national political systems.
-While European conventions for minority rights protection in Europe are strong, this does not mean that all ethnic groups on the continent have equal political standing or footing.
+This webinar will profile the different ethnopolitical situations, in which these minorities find themselves, meaning the varying historical and political paths by which they came to be a part of different nation-states.
+While European legal conventions for human and minority rights protection are strong, this does not mean that all ethnic groups on the continent have equal political standing or footing.
 The ethnopolitical situation of an ethnic group depends on its historical, economic and social background.